-- Unsubsidized Federal Stafford Loans

-- Subsidized Federal Stafford Loans

-- Unsubsidized Direct Stafford Loans (other than PLUS loans)

-- Subsidized Direct Stafford Loans

-- Federal Perkins Loans

-- Federal Parent (PLUS) Loans

-- Direct PLUS Loans

-- Federal Pell Grants for which a Return of funds is required

-- Federal Supplemental Opportunity Grants for which a Return of funds is required

-- Other assistance under the Title for which a Return of funds is required (e.g., LEAP)
+- Unsubsidized Federal Stafford loans. - 2.
+Subsidized Federal Stafford loans. - 3.
+Unsubsidized Direct Stafford loans (other than PLUS loans). - 4.
+Subsidized Direct Stafford loans. - 5.
+Federal Perkins loans. - 6.
+Federal PLUS loans. - 7.
+Direct PLUS loans. - 8.
+Federal Pell Grants for which a return of funds is required. - 9.
+Academic Competetiveness Grants for which a return of funds is required. - 10.
+National Smart Grants for which a return of funds is required. - 11.
+Federal Supplemental Educational Opportunity Grants - 12.
+(FSEOG) for which a return of funds is required.